 InterPrivate Acquisition Partners to Host "Anatomy of a SPAC Transaction, The Evolving SPAC Landscape"

-On March 12, 2020, the morning after the COVID pandemic was declared, InterPrivate Acquisition Corp. celebrated its IPO by opening the NYSE as the market crashed 2,400 points.
-Exactly one year later, the Company closed its merger with autonomous driving LIDAR chipmaker Aeva Inc. In addition, InterPrivate closed March 5 on the IPO of three separate successor SPACs - InterPrivate II, III and IV - dedicated to technology, fintech, and digital infrastructure respectively raising $800 million across the three vehicles with two trading on the NYSE and one on the NASDAQ.
+On March 12, 2020, the morning after the COVID pandemic was declared, InterPrivate Acquisition Corp.
+(IPV: NYSE) celebrated its IPO by opening the NYSE as the market crashed 2,400 points.
+Exactly one year later, the Company closed its merger with autonomous driving LIDAR chipmaker Aeva Inc. In addition, InterPrivate closed March 5 on the IPO of three separate successor SPACs - InterPrivate II Acquisition Corp.
+(NYSE: IPVA.U), InterPrivate III Financial Partners Inc. (NYSE: IPVF.U) and InterPrivate IV InfraTech Partners Inc. (NASDAQ: IPVIU) - dedicated to technology, fintech, and digital infrastructure respectively raising $800 million across the three vehicles with two trading on the NYSE and one on the NASDAQ.

 NYSE Vice Chairman John Tuttle and Silicon Foundry CEO Neal Hansch will join InterPrivate CEO Ahmed Fattouh and Aeva CEO Soroush Salehian, as well as Aeva's VCs and transaction advisors, to discuss how the deal came together and the outlook for the SPAC market.
 Neal Hansch will also moderate live questions from the audience for Ahmed Fattouh, Soroush Salehian and John Tuttle.